Fighting for Investors

 Missouri's Uniform Securities Act is similar to many states' Acts with regard to providing for civil liability for the commission of securities fraud in the sale of securities (including untrue statements of material fact and omissions of material fact).
 The Act provides for rescission (or damages if the investor no longer owns the security, reasonable attorneys fees, and interest.

 - Suitability and Reg BI.
-Prior to recommending the purchase of specific investments or a specific investment strategy to a customer, a stock broker is required to determine that the investments are suitable to that particular investor.
+Prior to recommending the purchase of specific investments or a specific investment strategy to a customer, a stock broker in Missouri is required to determine that the investments are suitable to that particular investor.
 A suitability determination is based upon many different factors such as age, investment objectives, risk tolerance, employment situation, needs, income, assets, and investment experience.
 If an advisor’s recommendations of unsuitable investments result in the investor incurring significant losses, that investor may have a suitability claim against the broker and his/her firm.
 Reg BI, short for the SEC's Regulation Best Interest, became effective in 2020 mandating that all recommendations of securities and investment strategies by FINRA financial advisors be in the customer's best interest.

 - Churning.
 Churning occurs when a broker exercises control over an account and allows the broker's interest in making commissions to override the investor's interests in the account.
 When a broker makes a buy or sell recommendation for an account, that broker should have the investor's best interests based on their investment objectives in mind.
 If the broker makes excessive buy and sell recommendations for the purposes of generating commissions for the broker by each buy and sell, that broker is engaged in churning the account.
 Excessive turnover in the assets of the account and/or a high cost to equity percentage are often a sign of churning.